 - Product usage or brand affinity, aka those brands they prefer most

-- Socioeconomics, or a person’s association memberships, neighborhood, occupation, education, and income
+- Socioeconomics, or a person’s association memberships, neighborhood, occupation, job role, education, and income

 - Demographics, which include a person’s ethnicity, race, gender, and age